 At UMD, I am advised by Dr. Amanda Lazar, who specializes in critical research towards how technologies can support health and well being for aging individuals.
 I am a member of Dr. Lazar's lab (The Health, Aging & Technology Lab), the Human Computer Interaction Lab (HCIL) and the TRACE R&D center, all of which have conducted seminal work in computing, and accessible technologies.

-Prior to my doctoral studies, I worked with Dr. Robin Brewer at the University of Michigan's iSchool, an expert in accessibility exploring the intersections of social computing and digitally constrained communities.
-Before that, I worked with Dr. Sheena Erete & Dr. Denise Nacu, who conduct incredibly creative research at the intersections of design, technology, and sociology towards equitable learning opportunities.
+Prior to my doctoral studies, I worked with Dr. Robin Brewer at the University of Michigan's iSchool, exploring older adults' turn taking question and answer sequences with voice agents.
+During my Ms. HCI at DePaul University, I worked with Dr. Sheena Erete & Dr. Denise Nacu, exploring the intersections of design, technology, and social computing.